jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 To the outside there is only access to the children of the pentagon the symbol is indirectly in.
 Friend access controllers of pentagon children  restrict global access and denote what can serve as a type and what can serve as an object reference.
 You only have access to other things outside through a reference, but that reference resides inside the symbol.

-##### Multiple Globality Levels
+##### Multiple Module Levels

-A globality B inside a globality A is accessible by A. A globality C inside globality B is not accessible by A unless declared public.
+A module B inside a module A is accessible by A. A module C inside module B is not accessible by A unless declared public.

-globality A outside globality B cannot be accessed by B.
+module A outside module B cannot be accessed by B.

 What about ‘system wide’ things that can be accessed from anywhere?
-It can be reached from embedded globalities, which disobeys the rule just defined.
-If it’s really system wide, then you simply embed a globality by linking to the shared instance of a module.
+It can be reached from embedded modules, which disobeys the rule just defined.
+If it’s really system wide, then you simply embed a module by linking to the shared instance of a module.

 But what if it’s less system wide?
-In that case it seems that a deep globality has access to a shallower globality... < I’ll figure out later >
+In that case it seems that a deep module has access to a shallower module... < I’ll figure out later >

 -----

-If a globality is declared public, it becomes a sub module in the Sigma module.
+If a module is declared public, it becomes a sub module in the Sigma module.

 ##### Friend for reference

-Means access only anywhere within the globality, but not inside embedded globalities.
+Means access only anywhere within the module, but not inside embedded modules.

 ##### Public for instancing

-The symbol serves as a type and can be instantiated outside the globality.
+The symbol serves as a type and can be instantiated outside the module.

 #### Contaiment by Containment and Reference